Fires So High

 circling the hearth, flying out

-to the roof and up higher
+to the roof, then up higher

 into the hickory like embers